ashutoshxhq/flutter-mlkit/README.md

-# flutter-firebase
+# flutter-mlkit
-Using all the features of firebase using flutter app
+Using mlkit to analyze an image